MakieOrg/Makie.jl/docs/src/explanations/events.md

 - `keyboardstate::Observable{Keyboard.Button}`: Contains all currently pressed keys.
 - `unicode_input::Observable{Char}`: Contains the most recently typed character.
 - `dropped_files::Observable{Vector{String}}`: Contains a list of filepaths to a collection files dragged into the window.
+- `tick::Observable{Makie.Tick}`: Contains the most recent `Makie.Tick`.
+A `tick` is produced for every frame rendered, i.e. at regular intervals for interactive figures, when a image is saved or when `record()` is used.

 ## Mouse Interaction